6 Floor Cleaning Mistakes to Avoid

 Water is a safe bet when you’re cleaning your floors since it doesn’t contain any harsh chemicals that can cause surface damage.
 Too much water however may penetrate your floors and create a little chaos for you down the line.

 While some flooring materials like porcelain tile can stand up to a ton of water, others simply can’t.
 Using too much water for cleaning your hardwood, for example, could create buckling or discoloration in time.

 So how much water is too much water?
 In general, you only need as much water as your mopping device can hold to clean properly.
 More than that and you’re at risk of soaking your floors and allowing them to absorb liquid before you have a chance to wipe it away.

 When using water to clean your floors, as little as possible is always best.
 Remember that you can always add more water, but you can’t take it away so easily.

-5. Make Sure Your Floor is Steam Cleaner Compatible
+5. Your Steam Cleaner Isn’t Compatible with Your Flooring

 A steam cleaner can be a great way to get stuck-on gunk and deep-down dirt out of your floors.
 However, a steam cleaner can wreak havoc on some types of flooring materials.

 In general, a steam cleaner will work well for vinyl, linoleum, porcelain and ceramic tile.
 Certain types of hardwood and laminate though may be damaged during the steam cleaning process.
 Others can get through the steam cleaning process just fine.

 How do you know if you can steam clean your floors?
 Your best bet is to reach out the manufacturer or consult a professional the first time you choose to do it.
 If your floors can’t be steam cleaned, a professional service may have another deep cleaning alternative you can use for the life of your floors.

 6. You Don’t Know What Works for Your Floors